Report a problem with grass verges and parking

 The damage caused by vehicles to grass verges and pavements is expensive to repair.
 Parking on verges can also be hazardous to pedestrians and other road users, especially when vehicles obstruct a footpath or entrance, or park close to a bend or junction.

-You can report a problem online via the West Sussex County Council (WSCC) website:
+You can report a problem caused by grass verge parking to West Sussex County Council: